Tiger FM

 By Edwin Okurmu Kisa

-Various local leaders in the areas of Nansana have come out to urge Ugandans to refrain from engaging in acts of violence during the election period, noting that such actions have previously led many people to sustain injuries, be imprisoned, and others to lose their lives.
+Various local leaders in Nansana have urged Ugandans to refrain from engaging in acts of violence during the election period, noting that such actions have in the past resulted in injuries, imprisonment, and loss of life.

-The leaders also called upon Ugandans to engage in productive activities through which they can earn income to support their livelihoods and move forward with their lives.
+The leaders also encouraged citizens to engage in productive economic activities through which they can earn income, support their livelihoods, and move forward with their lives.

-Hamza Kyeyune, popularly known as Rasta Bag, who is the secretary of an organization that brings together ghetto residents in Nansana, told journalists that Ugandans should return to their daily work and focus on activities that help them earn a living.
-He added that those who are dissatisfied with the election outcomes should seek justice through the courts rather than engaging in violent acts.
+Hamza Kyeyune, popularly known as Rasta Bag, the secretary of an organisation that brings together ghetto residents in Nansana, told journalists that Ugandans should return to their daily work and focus on activities that enable them to earn a living.
+He added that individuals dissatisfied with election outcomes should seek redress through the courts rather than resorting to violence.

-In the same vein, the Chairperson of Kazo Central Two village, Nathan Bogere Pakacha, condemned youths who involve themselves in violent acts while pretending to be politically motivated, yet pursuing personal interests, including causing harm to others.
+Similarly, the Chairperson of Kazo Central Two Village, Nathan Bogere Pakacha, condemned youths who engage in violent acts under the guise of political motivation while pursuing personal interests, including harming others.

-He urged the youth to avoid engaging in actions that could lead to instability and unrest in the country.
+He urged young people to avoid actions that could lead to instability and unrest in the country.